JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     actual fun getPlatform(): Platform = IOSPlatform()
     ```

-During compilation, the Kotlin compiler automatically substitutes the expected declaration of the `getPlatform()` function
+During compilation, Kotlin automatically substitutes the invocation of the `getPlatform()` expected declaration
-with its correct actual implementations.
+with the invocation of its correct actual implementation.
-The Android app uses the `AndroidPlatform` implementation, while the iOS app uses the `IOSPlatform` implementation.
+The Android app uses the `AndroidPlatform()` implementation, while the iOS app uses the `IOSPlatform()` implementation.

 Now you can run the apps to ensure everything works.